In 2014, we accidentally launched the PESO Model©.

 That’s not going to happen.

-Not because the tactic isn’t great, and not because you don’t implement it well, but because tactics aren’t strategies.
+Not because the tactic isn’t great and you don’t implement it well, but because tactics aren’t strategies.
 And they certainly don’t represent a good execution of the PESO Model.

 Unfortunately, this happens all the time.
 In working with agency owners, I hear story after story after story like this:

-Ultimately, tactics are always just steps along the path to fulfilling the goals in your PESO Model communications plan.
-When a lot of the work that we do can take a long time to see returns, a new tactic that promises fast results can be really compelling.
+Ultimately, tactics are always just steps to fulfilling the goals in your PESO Model communications plan.
+When a lot of our work can take a long time to see returns, a new tactic that promises fast results can be compelling.

 The fix for this one is to allow some wiggle room in your PESO Model program to experiment with different tactics.
 You know, like using Pinterest to build engagement with teachers.

-When you find something to get excited about, ask yourself which of the media types it will help you attain, and add it to your strategy, complete with expectations, budget, timeframe, and a win-lose scenario you can evaluate after you’ve made the attempt.
+When you find something to get excited about, ask yourself which media types it will help you attain.
+Add it to your strategy with expectations, budget, timeframe, and a win-lose scenario you can evaluate after you’ve attempted.

 It’s like when you’re trying to eat a consistently healthy diet.
-You can still have the cake if you plan to have it when it’s fun and makes sense and doesn’t disrupt your other plans.
+You can still have the cake if you plan to have it when it’s fun, makes sense, and doesn’t disrupt your other plans.

 You know, like on your birthday once a year.